 Bifold doors are an affordable and widely available option for any home.

 Sliding doors offer sleek functionality with a modern look.
 Like bifold doors, these are installed on a track in the closet frame, but the door shifts to the side inside the closet instead of folding open.

 Sliding doors are great for smaller rooms where there is less space to accommodate doors that open out and away from the closet.
 They’re also easy to install, and some options feature floor-to-ceiling mirrors or can be painted and otherwise customized to your liking.

 Barn doors have become a popular option in recent years, thanks to their rustic appeal and vintage charm.
-The door is mounted on a track above the frame and attached to small wheels for quiet opening and closing.
+The barn door hardware mounts the door on a track above the frame and is attached to small wheels for quiet opening and closing.

 These doors work best in more spacious rooms and on closets near larger walls with no light switches, vents or outlets nearby.

 Many barn doors are available in unfinished wood for you to paint or stain to your liking, and they come in various widths and heights to accommodate multiple rooms.